fiduh/azure_networking_and_vms/README.md

 Azure virtual networking end-to-end and virtual machines

 ### Create a Resource Group
-Logical grouping of resources provisioned in Azure (allows for management and deletion of multiple resources at thesame tiem)
+Logical grouping of resources provisioned in Azure (allows for management and deletion of multiple resources at thesame time)

 ### Create a Virtual Network (VNET)